Haustrum (anatomy)

 Haustral contractions are slow segmenting, uncoordinated movements that occur approximately every 25 minutes.
 One haustrum distends as it fills with chyme, which stimulates muscles to contract, pushing the contents to the next haustrum.
 Also see peristalsis.

-There is a wider distance between haustra than between the circular folds of the small intestine, and the haustra don't reach around the entire circumference of the intestine, in contrast to circular folds of the small intestine that do.
+There is a wider distance between haustra than between the circular folds of the small intestine, and the haustra do not reach around the entire circumference of the intestine, in contrast to circular folds of the small intestine that do.
 These differences can assist in distinguishing the small intestine from the colon on an abdominal x-ray.

 Clinical significance

 Widespread loss of haustra is a sign of chronic ulcerative colitis.
 Localized ahaustral distended colon can be seen on abdominal x-ray during obstruction or volvulus.

 Sigmoidal volvolus, more often seen in psychiatric and neurologically impaired patients (e.g. Parkinson's disease), shows lack of haustra on x-ray and points from the pelvis to the right upper quadrant just below the diaphragm.